effhAVE/GLLSS/README.md

 If you fill it up, you will get a message that password was changed and you can log in using a new password.

 ### Host
+Host is a person, who is hosting games.
+From the schedule host knows on which game and when he needs to be here.
 To become a host, you have to be confirmed by one of the admins.
 If you had been confirmed, you will have to relog to the page to see the changes.
-Ass a host you will finally see a menu of items and we will go through all of them.
+As a host you will finally see a menu of items and we will go through all of them.

 ![Host Menu Items](https://i.imgur.com/t70H12Q.png)